-The South College Doctor of Nursing Practice (DNP) degree program is designed to develop transformational nurse leaders to meet the needs of the global nursing community.
+The South College Doctor of Nursing Practice DNP (Post-Master’s) degree program is designed to develop transformational nurse leaders to meet the needs of the global nursing community.
 This DNP program seeks to assist in your continued development as a nurse with the knowledge and skills to provide the highest quality health care for patients, families, communities, and populations.

 Synthesize scientific evidence and analytical methods to design, direct and evaluate research and strategies to promote and provide effective, patient-centered care at the highest level of nursing practice.

 Incorporate leadership skills and interprofessional team-building strategies to improve quality metrics within healthcare systems, organizations and diverse practice settings.